JAMES WEEKES - Teaching Head of School

-Colleen is an artist from Greenwich, and has been teaching art to students aged 4 and up for the past 8 years.
+Colleen is an artist from Greenwich, and has been teaching art to students aged 4 and up for over 12 years.

 She enjoys using a variety of mediums to keep things fresh and exciting for her students.
 Mediums include painting, sketching, printing, collage, clay sculpting, wet and needle felting, mixed media, and more.
 Colleen aims to introduce students to a wide range of art, beginning with a step-by-step approach and then allowing her students to branch off to explore endless artistic creations.